pellux-network/EDx52display/README.md

   - `location`: Show the Current Location/Planet page.
   - `cargo`: Show the Cargo page.

-If you disable a page, it will not appear on the MFD
+※*If you disable a page, it will not appear on the MFD*

 ## Troubleshooting